PsuAstro528/lab9/ex2.md

 - Use a workflow management system

 In this exercise, you will inspect three different [Snakemake](https://snakemake.readthedocs.io/en/stable/) scripts.
-The Astro 528 environment that is loaded when you start a Jupyter lab session activates a conda environment that already includes snakemake.
-If you log in via ssh, then the key steps from that script to have access to snakemake are
+The Astro 528 environment that is loaded when you start a Jupyter lab session activates a conda environment that already provides access snakemake.
+If instead you log in via ssh, then the key steps from that script to have access to snakemake are
 ```shell
 module load anaconda/2023
 eval "$(/storage/icds/RISE/sw8/anaconda-2023.09-0/bin/conda shell.bash hook)"